GRAINS-Wheat rallies on U.S. Plains dryness, technical buying

 * U.S. winter wheat conditions a concern amid drought

-* Soybeans little changed as market awaits China buying (New throughout, updates prices, adds quote, changes dateline; previous HAMBURG)
+* Soybeans firm as market awaits China buying (Updates with closing prices)

 By Karl Plume

-CHICAGO, May 22 (Reuters) - U.S. wheat futures surged more than 3 percent on Tuesday on technical buying and crop production concerns due to dry weather in the U.S. Plains wheat belt and other major production areas around the globe.
+CHICAGO, May 22 (Reuters) - U.S. wheat futures surged nearly 3 percent on Tuesday on technical buying and crop production concerns due to dry weather in the U.S. Plains wheat belt and other major production areas around the globe.

-Corn futures advanced on spillover support from wheat, while soybeans were little changed.
+Corn futures advanced on spillover support from wheat, while soybeans advanced on follow-through buying from Monday’s strong gains.

 Wheat recovered all of its prior-session losses that stemmed from rain in the U.S. Plains, where a large share of the milling wheat crop has suffered under a severe drought this year.